copyrite/LwotcMinimalText/XComGame.md

 * The debuffs from Holotargeter (weapon) and Holo Targeting (ability) both work.

 ## Airdrop
-Use your GREMLIN to give an explosive grenade to an ally.
+Remotely give an explosive grenade to an ally.
 * Gives a Frag Grenade.
 If the project "Plasma Grenades" is completed, gives a Plasma Grenade instead.
 * {% AP1 NTE %}
 * {% CHARGES %}